Education for Sustainable Development: curriculum and pedagogy

 - Engineering students take part in integrated project weeks working in interdisciplinary teams on social and environmental challenges.

 - Education: Students on the PGCE spend a day in Bristol exploring concept of ‘place’ and addressing aspects of global goals through urban issues and the use of creative writing, poetry and other media (supporting English and Geography).
-Research is also being undertaken on issues such as an integrated BAME curriculum.
+Research is also being undertaken on issues such as an integrated Black, Asian and Minority Ethnic curriculum.

 Delivering sustainable education

 ESD is about how we do things, as well as what our curriculum looks like.
 Work is ongoing to review the sustainability impacts of our teaching, learning and research practice.
-Our Nursing and Midwifery department has undertaken an audit of plastic used across their activities, as have many of our laboratory teams.
+Our Nursing and Midwifery department (now part of the School of Health and Social Wellbeing) has undertaken an audit of plastic used across their activities, as have many of our laboratory teams.
 Our Creative Industries disciplines are looking at ways of reducing waste created by their work and we have institutional policies and statements on issues such as the use of animal coverings and products in teaching.

 UWE Bristol seeks to provide opportunities for staff and students to engage in sustainable development activity both as part of and outside of their normal work or programme of study.
 We recognise that some will want to explore sustainable development at their own pace outside of the formal curriculum.